A Photo Tour Of Georgia

 Paragliders flying near the Gudauri viewing point and Russia-Georgia Friendship Monument

 Wine is very important to Georgians and wine making is deeply rooted in Georgian culture.
-This wine-tasting gallery in one of the many basements of Tbilisi is a great place to try the local wines.
+This wine-tasting gallery in one of Tbilisi’s many huge basements is a great place to try the local wines.

-An underground wine cellar in the grounds of Shumi Winery in Kakheti, the main wine growing part of Georgia.
+An underground wine cellar in the grounds of Shumi Winery in Kakheti, Georgia’s main wine-growing region.
 The holes in the ground each contain a qvevri, which is a clay pot shaped a bit like an egg.
 Grapes ferment in the qvevri giving Georgian Wine it’s unique taste.

 Like this post?
 Share it!